evga/retard.js/README.md

 age.changed()
 ```

+> [!IMPORTANT]
+> Using `v.value` directly DOES NOT trigger reactivity

 > [!NOTE]
+> Other frameworks provide ways to read the value without triggering reactivity.
+This is not needed here, just access `v.value` directly.

+> [!NOTE]
 > Using `v.read()` makes sense only if you are inside a reactive function.
 Using it from a normal function is the same as using `v.value` directly.

 > [!CAUTION]
-> Using `v.write()` while inside a reactive callback will create a massive black hole inside your browser (also known as infinite loop).
-The library will prevent this catastrophic event raising an exception if you try to do it.
+> Using `v.write()` inside a reactive callback will create a massive black hole (also known as infinite loop).
+To avoid this, the library throws an exception if you try to do it.

 ### <a name='ReactiveElements'></a>Reactive Elements